Green Driver State Incentives in Colorado

-NOTE: CDOT created a waiting list for new applicants as it has already reached its permit quota of 2,000.
+NOTE: CDOT created a waiting list for new applicants as it has already reached its permit quota.
 For more on this and the hybrid vehicle program, check out CDOT's hybrid FAQs page and the Colorado Revised Statutes 42-4-1012.

 Colorado State Tax Incentives and Federal Tax Credits